amathuraa/amathuraa/README.md

 ## About Me

 I'm a final year university student studying Data Science, with a passion for Finance and Data Analysis.
 I have a strong technical background in machine learning techniques and a love for problem-solving.
-I enjoy working in diverse teams to create actionable insights using Machine Learning tools and data visualization software.
+I enjoy working in diverse teams to create actionable insights using Machine Learning tools and data visualization software.<br>
+### Here are some of the Consulting based projects I have worked on - [Consulting Projects Repo](https://github.com/amathuraa/Projects)<br>
+### Here are some of the Data Analytics and ML projects I have worked on - [Data & ML Repo](https://github.com/amathuraa/Data_analysis)<br>

 ## Technical Skills